trinodb/trino/docs/src/main/sphinx/connector/mongodb.md

 Duration to wait for completion of dynamic filters during split generation.

 This property is optional; the default is `5s`.

+### `mongodb.complex-expression-pushdown-enabled`

+Allow complex expression pushdown.

+This property is optional; the default is `true`.

 (table-definition-label)=